myrondza/myrondza.github.io/_posts/2023-04-30-inventory-optimization.md

 2. Supply Uncertainty (Supplier be on Time - For Delivery)
 3. Production Uncertainty (Enough Production Capacity - Production)

-Managing a supply chain involves making decisions under imperfect or unknown information.
-Uncertainty in the supply chain can arise from various sources, including demand uncertainty, supply uncertainty, and production uncertainty.
-Addressing these challenges requires finding the right balance between service level, stock holding, and safety stock.
+Managing a supply chain requires making judgements with incomplete or unknown information.
+Uncertainty in the supply chain can stem from a variety of factors, including demand uncertainty, supplier uncertainty, and production uncertainty.
+Addressing these difficulties necessitates striking the appropriate balance between service level, stock holding, and safety stock.

 Demand Uncertainty
-Demand uncertainty refers to the risk of customers not buying products as forecasted.
-This can be due to factors such as changing consumer preferences, unexpected events, and economic conditions.
-When demand is uncertain, companies need to hold safety stock to buffer against unexpected fluctuations.
+Demand uncertainty refers to the possibility of buyers not purchasing things as expected.
+This can be attributed to causes such as shifting consumer tastes, unanticipated events, and economic situations.
+When demand is uncertain, businesses must keep safety stock on hand to offset unforeseen variations.
-Demand uncertainty can be further categorized into smooth vs. volatile demand.
-Smooth demand occurs when the forecasted volume is close to the actual demand, requiring a smaller safety stock to maintain the same service level.
-In contrast, volatile demand occurs when the forecasted volume is often far from the actual demand, requiring a larger safety stock to maintain the same service level.
+Demand uncertainty can be further divided into smooth and volatile demand.
+Smooth demand happens when the expected volume is similar to the actual demand, necessitating a lower safety stock to maintain the same service level.
+In contrast, fluctuating demand arises when the predicted volume differs significantly from the actual demand, necessitating a greater safety stock to maintain the same service level.

 Supply Uncertainty
-Supply uncertainty refers to the risk of suppliers not delivering goods on time.
-This can be due to factors such as geopolitical events, last-minute orders, transportation delays, weather conditions, vehicle breakdowns, driver shortages, and trade barriers.
-When suppliers are unreliable, companies need to hold more safety stock to ensure that they can meet customer demand in case of unexpected delays.
+Supply uncertainty is the risk of suppliers failing to deliver items on time.
+This can be attributed to geopolitical events, last-minute orders, transportation delays, weather conditions, vehicle breakdowns, driver shortages, and trade obstacles.
+When suppliers are untrustworthy, businesses must keep greater safety stock to ensure that they can meet client demand in the event of unforeseen delays.
-Supplier reliability is another factor that affects safety stock.
-When suppliers are reliable and deliver goods on time, companies can hold smaller safety stock.
-In contrast, when suppliers are unreliable and frequently deliver goods late, companies need to hold larger safety stock to ensure that they can meet customer demand in case of unexpected delays.
+Supplier reliability is another aspect that influences safety stock.
+When suppliers are dependable and deliver items on schedule, businesses can keep less safety stock.
+In contrast, when suppliers are unreliable and frequently deliver goods late, businesses must have a bigger reserve stock to ensure that they can meet client demand in the event of unexpected delays.

 Production Uncertainty
-Production uncertainty refers to the risk of not having enough production capacity to meet demand.
-This can be due to factors such as raw material shortages, production defects, maintenance, strikes, energy costs, labor shortages, and machine breakdowns.
-When production is unreliable, companies need to hold more safety stock to ensure that they can meet customer demand in case of unexpected shortages.
+Production uncertainty refers to the possibility of not having adequate capacity to meet demand.
+This could be due to raw material shortages, production flaws, maintenance, strikes, energy prices, labour shortages, and equipment malfunctions.
+When manufacturing is uncertain, businesses must keep additional safety stock to ensure that they can meet client demand in the event of an unforeseen shortfall.

-Lead times also affect safety stock.
-When lead times are shorter, companies can hold smaller safety stock.
-In contrast, when lead times are longer, companies need to hold larger safety stock to ensure that they can meet customer demand in case of unexpected delays.
-In summary, managing uncertainty in the supply chain requires finding the right balance between service level, stock holding, and safety stock.
-This involves analyzing historic forecast errors and the volatility of demand, assessing supplier and production reliability, and considering lead times.
-By doing so, companies can optimize their inventory management and ensure that they have enough inventory on hand to meet customer demand while minimizing the risk of stockouts.
+Safety stock is also impacted by lead times.
+Shorter lead times allow businesses to keep less safety stock on hand.
+On the other hand, longer lead times require businesses to maintain higher levels of safety stock so they can guarantee meeting client demand in the event of unforeseen delays.
+In summary, striking the correct balance between service level, stock holding, and safety stock is essential for controlling uncertainty in the supply chain.
+This entails evaluating lead times, supplier and production reliability, demand volatility, and historical prediction inaccuracies.
+By doing this, businesses may reduce the risk of stockouts and maximise their inventory management while making sure they have adequate inventory on hand to fulfil client demand.

 ![https://www.extensiv.com/hs-fs/hubfs/Skubana/Blog Pages/Imported_Blog_Media/Female warehouse worker-4.jpg?width=1618&name=Female warehouse worker-4.jpg](https://www.extensiv.com/hs-fs/hubfs/Skubana/Blog Pages/Imported_Blog_Media/Female warehouse worker-4.jpg?width=1618&name=Female warehouse worker-4.jpg)

 ## Stockouts

-Stockouts refer to a situation where a company has run out of a particular item that is in demand from customers.
-In inventory management, stockouts are considered undesirable as they result in lost sales and dissatisfied customers.
-Effective inventory management involves forecasting demand, managing inventory levels, and ensuring timely replenishment of stock to avoid stockouts.
+When a business runs out of a specific item that consumers are requesting, it is referred to as a stockout.
+Stockouts are viewed negatively in inventory management because they cause missed sales and disgruntled customers.
+Forecasting demand, controlling inventory levels, and making sure that stock is replenished on time to prevent stockouts are all essential components of effective inventory management.

 ![https://practicaldatascience.co.uk/assets/images/posts/pallets.jpg](https://practicaldatascience.co.uk/assets/images/posts/pallets.jpg)